 Maxine grew up in Humboldt, Tenn., and worked as a secretary at a bank and then at a high school, only just retiring roughly eight years ago, her son estimates.

-Today she lives with Gary and Carol just outside of Memphis and still enjoys traveling, but Gary noted they haven’t been doing as much lately because of the coronavirus pandemic.
+Today she lives with Gary and Carol just outside of Memphis and still enjoys traveling, but Gary noted they haven’t been doing as much lately because of the pandemic.

 During normal times, Maxine, Gary and Carol enjoy coming to Chattanooga and the Smokies area a couple of times per year.